SahilWaghmare410/TestingMonaco/README.md

-# TestingMonaco from PC
+# TestingMonaco from new setup
-# testing email approval test1
-# test2 email approval
-# test 3 email approval
-# test4
-# test 5
-#test 6